scholarslab/scholarslab.github.io/collections/_people/oguljan-reyimbaeva.md

 - Student Assistant
 ---

-Graduate student of Russian literature from Turkmenistan
+Oguljan Reyimbaeva was a past Scholars' Lab Student Assistant, a graduate student of Russian literature from Turkmenistan.